Buying a Rotating / Rotary Laser

 Some rotating lasers in addition to rotating on the horizontal plain can also operate on their side for vertical rotation.
 Vertical Rotation is handy for vertical alignment both outside with a receiver or indoors visibly.
 Vertical rotation often in addition provides a laser dot at 90 degrees to the rotating beam which enable squaring and layout.

-The final major feature is Grade.
+The final major feature is Grade or Slope.
 Grade allows you to set the horizontal plain a a specific gradient or slope used mainly outdoors for drainage, earthworks and plumbing.
-Their are two main types of grade laser; Manual Grade and Digital Dial a Grade.
+Their are two main types of grade / slope laser; Manual Grade and Digital Dial a Grade.
 I won’t go into details here, but, manual grade you work out the fall you want on a particular axis, measure out a distance from the laser to the receiver along this axis.
 Then raise or drop the receiver from the level point the required amount to get the grade you wish.
 Finally you use the Remote Control to move the laser plain to meet this new height.

-Digital Grade is where the laser allows you to enter a percentage value for grade for a particular axis.
+Digital Grade is where the laser allows you to enter a percentage value for grade or slope for a particular axis.
 The laser then automatically slopes the beam off to that grade.
 Some models also include Automatic Grade Match, this is where you set the receiver at the height you need for a particular slope compared to the height of the laser.
 The laser then tracks to find and lock onto the receiver.
 The laser then displays the grade achieved as a percentage.

 There are some other features you may want to consider which I’ll list below.